leewtai/leewtai.github.io/usecases_data/flight_turn_around/README.md

   - Diverted Flight Indicator (1=Yes)
   - Distance between airports (miles)
   - Flight Time, in Minutes

+#### Data filtering and sampling
 - Please filter the data so we only have the data that **departs** from PDX or SEA.
+- Please calculate the probability of choosing PDX and SEA from a SRS from all of the possible departing airports in the dataset.
+- If our goal is to understand the average turn-around for PDX and SEA, please write the code and explain how one could:
+  - Collect a multi-staged sample that stratified by **months and airlines**?
+- [TODO] Compare SRS performance relative to multi-staged stratified sample?

+#### Exploratory data analysis

 - Please report how many flights are in the year 2019 after filtering?
 - How would you summarize the "utilization rate" for the different airports?
 - What data quality issues have you noticed?
 What results will be impacted by these issues?
+- Do certain airlines cancel their flights more often than others?
 - Are turn-around times independent of the destination airport?
 How would you test this idea?
 - Is there a cyclical pattern to the turn-around time?
 Please use a graph and a paragraph to justify your answer.
 - Are turn-around times the same across airlines (i.e. carriers)?

 #### Some modeling and prediction